```html AISS — Knowledge

 Need concrete handouts, but not the full service?

-If you want support with a specific part of an AI project, AISS can help.
+If you would like support with a specific component of an AI project, AISS can help you with that.

 Frequently asked questions (Q&A)

-Besides the services and other forms of support mentioned above, AISS can also be asked for other AI-related questions.
+In addition to the services mentioned and other forms of support, AISS can also be approached for other AI-related questions.
 Here are a few examples.

-How do we choose the right AI (what should we look at)?
+How do I choose the right AI (and what should I look at)?

 Start with the core problem and the intended user.
-Translate that into selection criteria (quality, safety, transparency, integration requirements, data, costs) and assess vendors/variants consistently.
-This helps avoid “tool-first” decisions.
+Translate that into selection criteria (quality, safety, transparency, integration requirements, data, costs) and consistently assess vendors and variants against those criteria.
+This helps prevent 'tool-first' decisions.

 Why does AI not work well after implementation?